A composting bin

 Get the right balance of brown and green composting materials in your bin with our expert guide.

-The Role of Broccoli Leaves and Stalks
+The Role of Broccoli in a Thriving Garden Ecosystem

 Frequently Asked Questions

-Can I compost cooked broccoli?
+Can I compost broccoli stems and leaves?

 Search again?